 Casual restaurants include:

 Sloppy Joe’s: This is a branch of the famed Key West restaurant located on the beach in Treasure Island.
 10650 Gulf Blvd.

 Frog Pond at 7390 Gulf Blvd. and La Croisette (formerly Beverly’s La Croisette) at 7401 Gulf Blvd. are well-known breakfast spots on St. Pete Beach.

 Pass-A-Grille is my favorite spot on the beach.
 At the southern tip, it has a lovely beach, a small downtown with restaurants, shops and more.

 Seahorse Tavern and Restaurant: This casual spot in Pass-A Grille has been in business for over 75 years.
 Though it offers a full lunch menu, the cozy spot is a perfect place for breakfast.
 They offer a number of omelettes, pancakes, French toast and other specialties.
 800 Pass-A-Grillle Way.
 I highly recommend it for the food and the experience!

-The NY Times also recommends the Red, White and Booze Seafood Bar & Grill (formerly the Sea Critters Café at 2007 Pass-A Grille Way.
+The NY Times also recommends the Red, White and Booze Seafood Bar & Grill (formerly the Sea Critters Café) at 2007 Pass-A Grille Way.
 It is a casual spot along the water.
 I will definitely try it on my next trip.

 After you eat, make sure to leave time to walk and explore Pass-A-Grille.
 There are a number of shops, cafes and restaurants.